With the large number of cashback and rewards websites out there, you might wonder if RebatesMe is worth the trouble.

 Rebates me only provides a referral code, not a referral link, to each member.
 Your referral needs to enter this code when signing up.
 You can find your referral code by clicking “Earn $10” in the top navigation menu.

-RebatesMe is a legitimate cashback rewards site that offers hit-or-miss rates.
+Using a cash-back platform is one of the best ways to get free money.
+While RebatesMe is a legitimate cash-back rewards site, it offers hit-or-miss rates.
 Because it’s not as well-known as other sites that (generally speaking) offer more reliable rewards, it doesn’t enjoy the same reputation and member base.

 More importantly, we think the site has an unusually combative relationship with its members.